 Containing the cost of developing housing is a critical issue in Minnesota.
-In 2015, about 570,000 Minnesota households were cost burdened by spending more than 30 percent of their income on housing.
-Since 2000, this number has increased 63 percent because incomes are not keeping pace with housing costs.
-If we are to address the growing need for affordable housing, we must build and preserve as many affordable units as possible with the limited resources available, which requires us to be cost conscious.
+In 2017, about 550,000 Minnesota households were cost burdened by spending more than 30 percent of their income on housing.
+If we are to address the need for affordable housing, we must build and preserve as many affordable units as possible with the limited resources available, which requires us to be cost conscious.
 However, cost containment requires tradeoffs and a balanced approach.